google/google-cloud-datastore-quadruple/src/README.md

 ## Input and Output

-The input to conversion is the sign, decimal digits and decimal exponent of the decimal floating-point number.
+The input to conversion is the decimal digits and decimal exponent of the decimal floating-point number.

-The output is the sign, 128-bit binary floating point (normalized, with leading 1 omitted) mantissa and 32-bit binary exponent -- the format of https://github.com/m-vokhm/Quadruple
+The output is the 128-bit binary floating point (normalized, with leading 1 omitted) mantissa and 32-bit binary exponent -- the format of https://github.com/m-vokhm/Quadruple

-Subnormals are not supported - converting such a number will return 0 or -0.
+Subnormals are not supported - converting such a number will return 0.

+The conversion does not handle the input's sign as it has no impact on the conversion of the decimal digits and exponent to the mantissa and exponent.

 ## Overall Structure